-Granting or denying a permit or a permit amendment issued in accordance with TWC §36.113 requires that the District shall consider whether the proposed use of water unreasonably affects existing groundwater and surface water resources or existing permit holders.
+Granting or denying a permit or a permit amendment issued in accordance with TWC §36.1146 requires that the District shall consider whether the proposed use of water unreasonably affects existing groundwater and surface water resources or existing permit holders.
 The District rules do not explicitly define what represents an unreasonable impact to groundwater or surface water.
 Defining unreasonable impacts allows the District to account for site specific conditions that cannot be adequately accounted for in the well spacing rules.
 Site specific conditions could be of importance if a proposed well field is in close proximity to a spring or surface water body, a sensitive ecosystem, a relatively low productive area of the aquifer, or historical pumping.
 In order to have the rules address the issue of unreasonable impact, the District should consider defining unreasonable impacts of groundwater and surface water as part of their rules.

 Two options that POSGCD could consider for monitoring for unreasonable impacts is to define zones for preventing an undesirable depletion of either groundwater or surface water.
 Among the reasons for creating a groundwater depletion zone would be to prevent pumping from causing undesirable impacts to existing wells or undesirable declines in aquifer water levels.
-Among the reasons for creating a surface water depletion zone would be to prevent pumping from causing undesirable impacts to surface water depletion zone would be to prevent pumping from causing undesirable impacts to
+Among the reasons for creating a surface water depletion zone would be to prevent pumping from causing undesirable impacts to surface water-groundwater interactions.